Email, Privacy, & Refunds

 Grace City Church is a non-profit organization that is dedicated to leading people into a life-transforming relationship with Jesus Christ.
-This means we embark on a number of different ways to develop and implement Christian services into our community.
-This includes our current campuses, resource dissemination, further investing into our innovative kids and youth programs, and being involved in our local and international aid initiatives to help people with acute needs from many different countries and cultures.
+This means we embark on a number of different ways to develop and implement Christian services in our community.
+This includes our current campuses, resource dissemination, further investing in our innovative kids and youth programs, and involvement in our local and international aid initiatives to help people with acute needs from many different countries and cultures.

-We collect information about people to allow us to communicate with them, introduce them to our organization, promote the Gospel to them, and pray and provide other Christian services to them as well as inform them of the work we do.
+We collect information about people to allow us to communicate with them, introduce them to our organization, promote the Gospel to them, pray and provide other Christian services to them and inform them of our work.

 We do not use the information in any way other than to further our objects and purposes.